stashed/vault/docs/mysql.md

     resources:
       requests:
         storage: 50Mi
+  init:
+    waitForInitialRestore: true
   terminationPolicy: WipeOut
 ```

 Here,

-- `spec.init.stashRestoreSession.name` specifies the `RestoreSession` CRD name that we will use later to restore the database.
+- `spec.init.waitForInitialRestore` tells KubeDB to wait for the first restore to complete before marking this database as ready to use.

 Let's create the above database,